This website uses cookies to ensure you get the best experience on our website. Learn more

 Kwara Camp offers a good variety of activities, including both 4WD safaris (day and night) and water-based excursions.
 Game drives always have a tracker as well as a driver-guide, which helps to produce some excellent wildlife sightings.

-On our most recent visit, in November 2019, wildlife sightings on our game drives were a little disappointing in what is usually a very productive area.
+On a recent visit, wildlife sightings on our game drives were a little disappointing in what is usually a very productive area.
 However, compensation came in the form of a pack of 25 wild dogs, which entertained us for nearly an hour.
 An impressive sable antelope bull put in an appearance, too, as did a breeding herd of elephants.

 The team at Kwara is enthusiastic (and sometimes quite single-minded) about tracking predators and the ability to drive off road within the reserve is often an advantage for this.
 For some visitors, this highly focused approach to guiding is exactly what's wanted.
 The various guides often work together, reading the bush to find lions, cheetah or wild dogs, and they are often successful.